TRIKKSS/homework-mysql/README.md

 *check security issues
 correct some bugs
-(but i'm too tired to do that, was just a homework about mysql at the beginning)*
+(but i'm too tired to do that, that just a homework about mysql at the beginning)*